lijian736/simple_ai/README.md

-# simple_ai
+## A Simple AI

-A Simple AI inference framework
+A Simple AI Inference Framework